 What about a faulty TPMS module?

-Always make sure to research and review how the system works on your car before trying to fix anything.
-Aside from that, tire pressure sensor faults can easily be fixed with a little knowledge, good tools, and a lot of practice.
+Aside from that, tire pressure sensor faults can easily be fixed with a bit of knowledge, good tools, and a lot of practice.